 There’s something about tonight.
 Something big.
 It will unfold over the next few hours.
 He does not know it fully, but feels something strongly in his chest.

 A born fighter, he is no stranger to challenges.
-Habitually, he has trekked through water and fire, and like a precious mineral, emerged stronger on the other side.
-These past few months have served severe doses of tribulation, causing him to re-calibrate his approach to this journey.
+Habitually, he has trekked through water and fire, and as a precious mineral, emerged stronger on the other side.
+These past few months have served severe doses of tribulation, causing him to recalibrate his approach to this journey.
 The words “trust,” “friendship,” and “loyalty” have assumed deeper meaning to him.

 For all his charisma and flamboyant persona, he’s just a man.
 It’s all he’s tried to be all along.
 Like it says in 2 Corinthians 4:9, Wale has been “persecuted, but not forsaken; cast down, but not destroyed.”